Pandemic has served as a catalyst for accelerated digital transformation across tertiary education in the UK.

 Step 3: Development

-At this stage the new system/ solution needs to be developed, based on the information collected in the mapping phase, in order to address the requirements that have been identified in the discovery stage.
+At this stage the new system/ solution needs to be created by educational app developers, based on the information collected in the mapping phase, in order to address the requirements that have been identified in the discovery stage.
 Quality and user acceptance testing are an essential part of this process and sufficient time should be built into the project timeline to allow this to happen.

 Step 4: Go live